 “The streets of this city have no names,” writes Roland Barthes about Tokyo in his bestselling book 'Empire of Signs'.
 Addresses, he says, were meant for “the postman, not the visitor."
 And "the largest city in the world is practically unclassified; the spaces which compose it in detail are unnamed.” - Thus one has to rely on maps, often these maps were hand drawn.

 Emori Nahiko (1902-1992) had to rely on a hand drawn map by Hamada Shoji (1894-1978).
-Nahiko who later was well known for his tea houses had commissioned a number of ceramics.
+Nahiko was designer of tea houses and had commissioned Hamada Shoji to produce a number of ceramics some months earlier that year.
 But Hamada Shoji’s working was slow.
 In September 1930 he moved to Mashiko and the following year he built a new kiln.

 But the letter not only contains excuses and explanations.
 It is also an invitation.
 An invitation to a small, exclusive and private exhibition held in the house of Kurahashi Tojiro (1887-1946), a publisher, collector, and Mingei enthusiast.

 "On the 13th and 14th of June", Hamada writes in the letter, "I will hold a little exhibition, as indicated on the left.
 I can bring it [i.e. the unglazed pot] with me.
 If you could come and visit the exhibition and look at it, I would be more than delighted."